TimJaspers0801/SurgeNet/README.md

 <h1>Loading Models</h1>

-The weights from the teacher network can be used to initialize either your classification or segmentation model using the following code snippet:
+The weights from the teacher network can be used to initialize either your classification or segmentation model.
+This can be done by running `load_models.py`, which contains the following code:
 </div>